 Most miscarriages occur in the first 13 weeks of pregnancy.
-If you know that you’re pregnant and experience brown or bright red bleeding with or without cramps, speak to your doctor.
+If you know you’re pregnant and experience brown or bright red bleeding with or without cramps, speak with your doctor.

 With a miscarriage, you may also notice the following symptoms:

 - mild to severe back pain

 - cramping or contractions

 - tissue with clot-like material passing from the vagina